Welcome to the Slack Laboratory

 Ageing has long been considered an inevitable consequence of life.
 However, recent scientific advances have revealed that it has an underlying biological process, influenced by both genetic and environmental factors.
 Research using laboratory organisms such as worms, flies and mice, has shown that remarkably similar interventions can extend lifespan and delay the adverse effects of ageing across different species.
 This striking evolutionary conservation indicates that these simple organisms will provide beneficial insights into human ageing.

-Our research aims to understand the molecular and cellular mechanisms that govern how an animal ages using the fruit fly, Drosophila melanogaster, as a model system.
+Our research here in the Cathy Slack Lab aims to understand the molecular and cellular mechanisms that govern how an animal ages using the fruit fly, Drosophila melanogaster, as a model system.

 The Hallmarks of Ageing